markqvist/Sideband/README.md

 Sideband is fully compatible with other LXMF clients, such as [MeshChat](https://github.com/liamcottle/reticulum-meshchat), and [Nomad Network](https://github.com/markqvist/nomadnet).
 The Nomad Network client also allows you to easily host Propagation Nodes for your LXMF network, and more.

 # Installation

+Sideband can run on most computing devices, but installation methods vary by device type and operating system.
+For installation instructions, please find the relevant section below.

 ## On Android